Tips and Tricks

 In JavaScript, do not put variable in quotes.

-How to substitute the use clauses used in PHP so that you don't have to write a namespace when accessing a class?
+How can you replace the use clauses used in PHP in Latte, so you don't have to write the namespace when accessing a class?
 PHP example:

 use Pets\Model\Dog;